Almost every home and office I work in has a problem with boxes and cords.

 My clients say they might need to return the item someday.
 This attitude demonstrates a lack of trust in the product and their own ability to troubleshoot.
 If this is you, keep the box for 90 days, then let it go.

 At first glance, cords seem to be valuable.
-In fact, most products come with extra cords because the manufacture doesn’t want to package different cords for different versions of the same product.
+In fact, most products come with extra cords because the manufacturer doesn’t want to package different cords for different versions of the same product.
 Once you are up and running, you don’t need the other cords.

 But I might need the cord someday, they say.
 Realistically, I ask, when was the last time you rewired your computer configuration for a dot matrix printer?
 Keep one extra version of each style and let go of the duplicates.